I’m Registered! Now What?

 If you don’t already have a suitable piano, please read my take on what’s necessary for a practice instrument.
 Once you’ve taken care of that, read on for a short list of items to get to be prepared for weekly lessons.

 It’s important that you have either an instrument on which to practice at home.
-If you have an acoustic piano, that’s best.
-If you have an electronic piano, and want to know whether it’s going to work or not, please share a photo, noting the model number if it’s not visible in the photo.
+If you have already have an acoustic piano, that’s great.
+If you have an electronic piano, and want to know whether it’s going to work or not, please share a photo, noting the make and model number if it’s not visible in the photo.

 If you are buying an electronic keyboard, please make sure that it has weighted keys.
 Typically you can only find them in full-sized 88-key keyboards.
 The Yamaha P-45, the base model in the P series, will cost about $550 plus tax once you add so-called the accessories: bench, full-sized damper pedal, and keyboard stand.
 Yes, without these accessories, your keyboard will be on the floor!
 The next model up is the Yamaha P-115, will cost about $250 more.
 It has a slightly richer sound, and it has the standard three pedals that you would find on most grand pianos.
 If you’re buying new, and you want to get the best bang for your buck, this is it.
 In fact, this is the model I would like to purchase to allow me to travel to gigs where there is no instrument.